dolph/recipes/braised-short-ribs.md

 - Kosher salt
 - Freshly ground black pepper

-Pour the sauce over the meat and carrots and serve.
+Pour the sauce over the meat and carrots and serve with:

+- **Mashed potatoes**